NuevoFoundation/workshops/readme.md

 **Output**: Hugo will create the workshop under `workshops/content/web-basics/index.md

-**URL**: You can navigate to that page using the `hugo server -D` command to run the server and navigate to the new page (NOTE: you must remove the .md at the end of the file)
+**URL**: You can navigate to that page using the `hugo server -D` command from the workshop directory to run the server and navigate to the new page (NOTE: you must remove the .md at the end of the file)

 `http://localhost:1313/web-basics/`